14 Top-Rated Things to Do in Prince Edward County, ON

-Located an easy two hours' drive east of Toronto, the municipality of Prince Edward County makes for a splendid day trip or weekend getaway from Canada's largest city.
+Located an easy two hours' drive east of Canada's largest city along the 401 highway, the municipality of Prince Edward County makes for a splendid day trip or weekend getaway from Toronto.

-To learn more about the best places to visit, be sure to read through our list of the top things to do in Prince Edward County.
+To learn more about the best places to visit in "the County," be sure to read through our list of the top things to do in Prince Edward County, Ontario.

 1. Enjoy the Beaches at Sandbanks Provincial Park

-Those wanting to extend their visit are well-served by available camping spaces within the park, and two attractive cottages are also available for rent (failing that, there are plenty of other accommodation options across the County, including quaint B&Bs and historic inns).
+Those wanting to extend their visit are well-served by available camping spaces within the park.
+Two attractive cottages are also available for rent.
+Alternatively, there are plenty of other accommodation options across the County, including quaint B&Bs and historic inns, including the classy Drake Devonshire Inn.

 And although smaller, North Beach Provincial Park offers a similar yet generally less crowded experience to Sandbanks Provincial Park, and makes for a great picnic spot.